AV-TM 300

 The AV-TM 300 Tactical Missile or MTC-300 (Míssil Tático de Cruzeiro) is a Brazilian cruise missile developed by Avibras for the Astros II system.
 Nicknamed Matador ("killer"), it is projected to be a less expensive alternative to the American BGM-109 Tomahawk.
-The missile is equipped with a central computer that combines a Ring laser gyroscope, connected to an active GPS navigation device that uninterruptedly supplies positioning information for course correction.
+The missile is equipped with a central computer that combines a ring laser gyroscope, connected to an active GPS navigation device that uninterruptedly supplies positioning information for course correction.
 Apparently there also will be a naval version called X-300.
 The missile can use a single warhead of 200 to 500 kg high explosive or cluster munition warhead with 64 submunitions for anti-personnel or anti-tank targets.

 Development

 The first version of the missile was created in 1999, however, the development of the missile officially started in September 2001.
 Eventually, the original specifications underwent a major modification, including removal of the retractable wings and addition of composite materials.
 The missile uses solid-fuel rockets for launching, and a turbojet during the subsonic cruise flight.
 The missile uses a variant of the Turbomachine TJ1000, an indigenous turbojet engine developed by Turbomachine company and used by Avibras under a manufacturing license agreement.

 The Brazilian Army signed the development contract and invested R$ 100 million since 2012, the development stages are being finalized by 2021 and already have about two dozen launches from test fields such as the CLBI.
 The force has commissioned an initial batch of 100 units.
 In addition to being used in the land force, the weaponry can be used by the ASTROS of the Brazilian Marine Corps.
 As of December 2023, the missile was still in the test phase and had yet to enter service.
 By April 2024, Avibras faced debt and labor issues and owed approximately R$ 60 million worth of undelivered orders to the Brazilian Army.
 General Rocha Lima, head of the Army Projects Office, described the AV-TM as the company's greatest unconcluded project.
+On August 2026, Avibras and the Brazilian Army advanced in the certification fase of the program, with a new test launch of the missile.